karapethambardzumyan/react-flickr-api/README.md

 or

-you can use files in "dist" folder and just run the index.html file
+you can use files in "public" folder and just run the index.html file